Skip to content

 • NTP server should be configured.

-This list shows that the Health Check covers both technical configurations and organizational security guidelines.
+This list shows that the Health Check covers both technical configurations and organizational security policies.

-Some points make sense without question, others can be questioned.
+Some points are undoubtedly useful; others are open to debate.
 For example: “Login disclaimer should be turned on”.
-Such a disclaimer only increases security to a limited extent – nobody really reads it, and in practice it is usually simply clicked away.
-However, it fulfills legal requirements in certain environments, for example as a terms of use or disclaimer.
-In purely security terms, it is hardly a protective mechanism, but rather a formal point intended to signal security awareness.
+Such a notice improves security only to a limited extent.
+Hardly anyone reads it, and in practice it is usually clicked away.
+It can, however, meet legal requirements in certain environments, for example as terms of use or a liability disclaimer.
+From a purely technical security perspective, it is barely a protection mechanism; it is more of a formal control that signals security awareness.

-You can manually overwrite the status of individual checks.
-This allows an item to be marked as “Complies”, even if it is not technically fulfilled.
-However, a ⚠️ symbol then appears to indicate the overwritten status.
-This ensures transparency while retaining administrative freedom.
+You can manually override the status of individual checks.
+This allows an item to be marked as “Complies” even if it is not technically fulfilled.
+A ⚠️ symbol then appears to indicate the overridden status.
+This preserves transparency while still leaving room for administrative decisions.

-It is also noticeable that some checkpoints have strong links to Sophos Central, MDR, NDR or DNS Protection.
-From Sophos’s point of view, this is of course also a form of cross-selling, as it emphasizes the benefits of its own ecosystem integration.
-Nevertheless, many of these recommendations provide real added value, for example through consolidated management or automated alerting.
+It is also noticeable that some checks are closely tied to Sophos Central, MDR, NDR, or DNS Protection.
+From Sophos’ perspective, this is of course also a form of cross-selling because it highlights the value of its own ecosystem integration.
+Nevertheless, many of these recommendations provide real value, for example through consolidated management or automated alerting.

 Next-Gen Xstream Control Plane

 With Sophos Firewall v22, Sophos has fundamentally evolved the Xstream Architecture.
-While the original concept was introduced in version 18 to fully exploit the performance of the XGS hardware, the new generation is aimed at much more than just performance: security, stability and future viability are the focus.
+The original concept was introduced in version 18 to make full use of XGS hardware performance.
+The new generation aims for much more than performance alone: security, stability, and future readiness are now at the center.

 A new foundation for security and scalability

 The revised Control Plane has been completely redesigned.
-Instead of a monolithic system, Sophos now relies on a modular framework in which central services such as IPS, web filtering or SSL inspection run in isolation from each other.
-Each service is like a separate app within the firewall and can be managed or restarted independently.
-This means that other functions remain stable even if a module reacts incorrectly or crashes.
+Instead of a monolithic system, Sophos now uses a modular framework in which core services such as IPS, Web Filter, and SSL Inspection run isolated from one another.
+Each service behaves like its own app inside the firewall and can be managed or restarted independently.
+As a result, other services remain stable even if one module behaves incorrectly or crashes.

-From a security engineer’s perspective, this is a crucial step: this architecture minimizes dependencies and reduces the impact of potential exploits on individual components.
-At the same time, it creates the basis for zero-trust isolation within the system – a concept that was previously more familiar from modern cloud platforms.
+From a security engineer’s perspective, this is a crucial step.
+The architecture minimizes dependencies and reduces the impact of potential exploits on individual components.
+At the same time, it creates the basis for Zero Trust isolation within the system, a concept previously associated more with modern cloud platforms.

 Independent of hardware and environment